What is Invoice Factoring?

 Business Lines of Credit

 A business line of credit provides a business with funding as needed.
-It’s like a credit card where the business gets a set credit limit and can draw funds to cover cash flow needs.
+It’s like a credit card, where the business receives a set credit limit and can draw funds to cover its cash flow needs.
 And speaking of business credit cards, you can also look into the Brex Corporate Card to help with business expenses.

 Revenue-Based Financing